Meghan accuses UK royals of racism, says 'didn't want to be alive'

 Harry, 36, said they had stepped back from royal duties because of a lack of understanding, and he was worried about history repeating itself - a reference to the death of his mother Diana who was killed in a 1997 crash as her car sped away from chasing photographers.

-He felt “really let down” by his father, and added: “My family literally cut me off financially.”

-Harry denied blindsiding Queen Elizabeth, his grandmother, with his decision to shun life within the monarchy, but said his father stopped taking his calls at one point.
+Harry denied blindsiding Queen Elizabeth, his grandmother, with his decision to shun life within the monarchy, but said Prince Charles stopped taking his calls at one point.

 “I had three conversations with my grandmother, and two conversations with my father before he stopped taking my calls.
 And then he said, can you put this all in writing?”